Newton's Laws of Motion Lesson

 Newton's first law of motion describes the concept of inertia.
 By definition, inertia is the tendency of an object to remain in its current state unless acted on by a net external force.

 The most important detail of the law of inertia is that an object's state depends on the net external force.
 An object can have multiple external forces acting on it, but if they cancel each other out such that the net force is zero, the object is in equilibrium, or physical balance.
 If the net external force is not zero, then the object is not in equilibrium and its state will change.

 The car above has several external forces acting on it, but they all cancel each other out such that the net external force is zero and the car is in equilibrium.
 The car's driving force Fapp is equal in magnitude to the drag force Fdrag.
 The car's weight W is equal in magnitude to the sum of all tires' normal force N.

 The horizontal forces cancel each other out and the vertical forces cancel each other out.
 Therefore, there are external forces acting on the car, but there is no net external force.

 If, for example, the car increased its driving force Fapp such that it became greater in magnitude than the drag force Fdrag, the car's velocity would increase, and its state would change.

 Newton's second law of motion provides us with one of the most important equations in physics — F = m×a, where F is the net external force acting on the object, m is the mass of the object, and a is the acceleration experienced by the object.

-The force equation rearranged for each parameter.
+The force equation can be rearranged to solve for each parameter:

 We can maneuver variables around this equation to solve for any of the three parameters.
 We can also apply this formula along any direction at our convenience, for example, to solve along the x-axis only we would use Fx = m×ax.